ZuhairS/Kablamo/docs/README.md

 - Start, pause, restart the current level as well as choose different levels.
 (Bonus: A few game modes)
 - Use arrow keys to move and use mouse to control the force and direction of their character's launch.
 - Defeat enemies by hitting them into walls/enemies.
-- Be able to grab onto walls/enemies and launch again.
 - Have enemies launch themselves onto the player to damage them.
 - Have damage threshold after which the player loses.
 - Have some progression with more enemies.
 (Bonus: Different types)
-- Simple Sound effects
+- (Priority Bonus) Be able to grab onto walls/enemies and launch again.

 ###### Kablamo will also have a production README.